pingcap/tispark/docs/insert_sql_userguide.md

 - MapType
 - StructType

 Spark SQL and TIDB have different conversion rules.
-We follow the rule of TIDB when using DataSource API, but follow the rule of Spark SQL when using it.
+We follow the rule when using DataSource API, but follow the rule of Spark SQL when using insert.

+There is some CAST rules supported by Spark which must be explicit indicated.
+Like `SELECT CAST('2020-01-01' AS Timestamp)`.
+[Here](https://spark.apache.org/docs/latest/sql-ref-ansi-compliance.html) for more details.

 When convert Float/Double to Int/Short/Long, there is a subtle different between them.
 TiDB will use `round(num)`, Spark SQL will use `floor(num)`.